textpattern/textpattern.github.io/brand/user-docs-guide.md

 ## Markup and styling

-Due to certain platform constraints, documentation uses a mixture of HTML, regular Markdown, and Kramdown, depending on what you need.
-Markdown is used to add the usual content types (lists, blockquotes, code).
-Kramdown is used to add and/or style specific block-level content types (definition lists, notes, example, file trees).
-HTML is used solely to add [tables](#tables).
+Due to certain platform constraints and necessities, documentation uses a mixture of Markdown, Kramdown, and regular HTML, depending on what you need.

-Before getting to those neat block-level content types, a few important words need said about formatting inline text.

 ### Inline-text formatting